djamesclark/Coding-Library/README.md

 Please follow these steps to install and run the project on your local machine:

+1. Clone this repository
-1. You will need to run `npm i` to install project dependencies.
+2. You will need to run `npm i` in the root directory to install project dependencies.
-2.
+3. You will need to run `npm run develop` to start the application.

 ## Usage